 Dash of Peril

-A no-nonsense female cop reluctantly teams up with the one man who makes her lose control in a deliciously hot, sensual new novel that continues the Love Undercover series.
+A no-nonsense female cop reluctantly teams up with the one man who makes her lose control.

 To bring down a sleazy abduction ring, Lieutenant Margaret “Margo” Peterson has set herself up as bait.
 But recruiting Dashiel Riske as her unofficial partner is a whole other kind of danger.
 Dash is 6’4″ of laid-back masculine charm, a man who loves life—and women—to the limit.
 Until Margo is threatened, and he reveals a dark side that may just match her own…